-Hip mobility is extremely important for strong and functional body.
-Your leg strength, stability and balance depend on the mobility of your hips.
+Hip mobility is extremely important for a strong and functional body.
+Your leg strength, stability, and balance depend on the mobility of your hips.
 Any mobility issues or tightness in the hip area will limit your ability to move and maintain balance.

 Seniors and elderly people often suffer from both muscle tightness and weakness in the hip area.
 It’s also not uncommon that people haven’t learned how to activate and use their hips correctly during their whole life.

 This is because modern-day life doesn’t necessarily require you to use your hips correctly.